stoplightio/prism/CONTRIBUTING.md

 The application will wait for a debugger to be attached and break on the first line; from there, you can put your breakpoint here and there and help us debug the software!

-#### Every single function I use is stepping into the `fp-ts` code, and this is boring.
-What do I do?
+#### What is this `fp-ts` all about?

-According to your IDE, you might be able to skip the code.
+`fp-ts` is the library containing functions and data structures that help Prism lean toward a functional style.
+It might be annoying to step into its functions; fortunately according to your IDE, you might be able to skip the code.
 In case you're using Visual Studio Code, you can use the `skipFiles` section of your `launch.json` file:

 ```json
 {